N3VEM Radio Rocket

 I’m currently dabbling with some rocketry stuff with the kiddos, so of course I had to start playing around with ways to stick some radio stuff in the rockets.

-Work on version 3 is now well under way - check out my initial blog post detailing the beginnings of the project here: Radio Rocket V3 Beginnings.
+Check out my initial blog post detailing the beginnings of the Ponzu project here: Radio Rocket V3 Beginnings.

 The ground station is also getting an overhaul.
 The hardware is still the same as the previous versions, but there are now some algorithms running to convert raw gyro and magnetometer readings into Pitch, Heading, and Roll so that the data means something, instead of just being raw sensor readings.
 There have also been changes to the UI to get the most meaningful stuff up front, with some other items moved off the main screen.
 Oh, and we’ve gone fully metric - it makes the math so much easier…

 And last but not least, is the actual rocket.
-Version 3 is based on an Apogee Components Kestrel Kit, but made 9 inches longer by replacing the stock 9” long payload bay with an 18” long payload bay.
-Painting is currently in progress, but here it is in all of it’s ‘primer glory’
+Ponzu is based on an Apogee Components Kestrel Kit, but made 9 inches longer by replacing the stock 9” long payload bay with an 18” long payload bay.

 After our first launch, the plan is to get all of the version 3 ‘stuff’ such as board layouts, parts lists, micro controller code, and node-red flows, added to my github (or maybe gitlab, as I’ve been trying to slowly move away from google products).